Texas Mortgage and Refinance Rates

 If you’re looking to get a mortgage in Texas, you have several options.

-- Texas conventional mortgages: Conventional mortgages are considered the industry standard, and they have qualification requirements.
+- Texas conventional mortgages: Conventional mortgages are considered the industry standard, and they impose qualification requirements.
 Generally, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio less than 45 percent.
 If you make a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

-- Texas FHA loans: If your credit history disqualifies you for a conventional mortgage, you may be able to secure a loan insured by the Federal Housing Administration (FHA).
+- Texas FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to secure a loan insured by the Federal Housing Administration (FHA).
 A credit score of at least 580 can help you secure an FHA loan with a down payment of just 3.5 percent.
-You can still get one with a credit score of 500, but that requires a 10 percent down payment.
+You can still get an FHA loan with a credit score of 500, but that requires a 10 percent down payment.
 With an FHA loan, you’ll typically need a DTI between 31 percent to 41 percent.
-FHA loans also generally have lower interest rates than conventional loans.
+FHA loans generally have lower interest rates than conventional loans.

 - Texas VA loans: If you’re a veteran or active duty member of the military, you may qualify for a mortgage backed by the Department of Veterans Affairs (VA).
 A VA loan doesn’t require a down payment or private mortgage insurance (PMI), but you do need to pay a funding fee, which typically ranges from 2.3 percent to 3.6 percent of the purchase price.

 First-time homebuyer programs in Texas